Inpatient

 Where can I have a bath or shower?

-There are en-suite sink and toilet facilities for nine bedrooms on the ward and there are also four shower rooms and one bathroom.
+There are en-suite sink and toilet facilities for some bedrooms on the ward and there are also three shower rooms and one bathroom.
 Patients are requested to bring in their own toiletries.
 The bathing facilities are routinely cleaned but additional cleaning products can be obtained from nursing staff if required.

 Is there a shop nearby?